 Regulation states in addition to the teacher, there must be at least one parent (or alternate caregiver) present in the classroom to maintain a 1:8 adult/child ratio.
-All preschool families are responsible to volunteer for 10 shifts per child throughout the year.
-Sign up information will be presented on Parent Orientation Night.
-Unfortunately younger siblings are not able to attend on your helper days because insurance regulations specify an 8:1 child/adult ratio.
+All preschool families are responsible to volunteer each month for a total of 10 shifts per child throughout the year.
+Younger siblings will not be allowed to attend due to COVID.

 There is 1 visitor parking pass hanging on the bulletin board in the preschool office, for parent helpers to use.
 Please remember to return it after your shift.

 A $75 penalty may be withdrawn if a family fails to complete a monthly shift.
 Repeated missed shifts will result in your child losing their spot at the preschool.

 **Your parent helper day is your child’s “Helping Hand” day!
 They are responsible for circle time, weather and calendar activities from the special chair beside the teacher.
 There is also an opportunity for your child to present Show and Tell.
 Mrs. T asks that children bring three items to share: something from nature, a toy/special item, and a picture (a photograph or drawn).

 If you cannot come on your helper day, it is your responsibility to swap with another parent, or arranging a fill-in who has a completed criminal record check.

 A toy wash is scheduled every month.
 An adult from each family is required to participate in one of the toy washes during the year.
 It is not a time consuming event when the scheduled group shows up.
 There will be a board member in charge at each toy wash session.
 Failure to attend a toy wash will result in a $100 fee to be paid..